NewDark90/privacy-coins-2021/post/fake-coins/DGB.md

 **Why this coin isn't with the other privacy coins?**:

-Can't find much in the way of good info on this project.
+Can't find much in the way of good info on the privacy features in this project.
 Doesn't seem like a privacy coin, but does use Dandelion++